ecotner/osrm-blog/osrm-blog-post.md

 You may have heard of [OpenStreetMap](https://www.openstreetmap.org/); it's basically a free, open-source version of Google Maps, where the maps are maintained and updated by an army of dedicated volunteers.
 It has some basic routing capabilities that you can use manually, and an API, but it's mostly focused on maintaining the maps rather than extracting and analyzing data from them.
-Enter OSRM (Open Source Routing Machine) - an open source software solution build on top of OpenStreetMap's map data that is capable of calculating routes between locations on the fly, and very quickly too.
+Enter OSRM (Open Source Routing Machine) - an open source software solution built on top of OpenStreetMap's map data that is capable of calculating routes between locations on the fly, and very quickly too.
 In a nutshell, it's your own personal version of Google Maps API.
 You set up a server which accepts HTTP requests containing the location information of the stops, and it returns some data depending on what kind of answer you're asking for (there are [many services](http://project-osrm.org/docs/v5.22.0/api/?language=Python#requests) available, like distance matrix, fastest route, nearest road, etc).